 As you may have heard, earlier today, Citigroup announced that CEO Vikram Pandit would be resigning from his post at the bank, effective immediately, along with several longtime lieutenants.
 While the news came as a shock to Wall Street, it was assumed that on the inside, employees had been given some advanced warning and time to get used to the idea of life without Uncle Vik.
-That they weren’t just realizing now those hugs on the elevator Monday had been their last.
+That he hadn’t just left in the middle of the night.
+That those hugs on the elevator Monday hadn’t been their last.
 That he’d stashed something away for them to remember him by.
-(A one dollar bill with this face on it.
+A good-bye note.
 A glossy 8X10 photo to keep on their desks.
-SOMETHING.)
-That he hadn’t just left in the middle of the night.
-Unfortunately for those who’ve grown quite attached to Vickles since he took the reigns in 2007, however, that’s exactly what happened.
+SOMETHING.
+Apparently though, not so much.

 The news of Mr. Pandit’s departure after five years atop the company came as a shock to Citigroup employees, including senior executives.
 In the firm’s London office, some executives emerged from a meeting and read the news on their computers and Bloomberg terminals, well before the bank’s internal memo was released.
 Soon a dozen employees were crowded in front of television monitors, following the story on financial business shows.
 Others were seen around a water cooler on the trading floor, discussing the news.
 Still others retreated to their desks to parse Citigroup’s recent earnings release, looking for hints of internal conflict.
 “There’s shock,” said a Citigroup executive based in New York.
 “Even senior people were surprised.”

-And although early reports suggested that Count Vikula had simply decided that Citigroup had come so far since he’d taken the gig five years ago that his work was done, and that while it was time to move onto the next stage of his life, he’d cherish the memories and the people he met at Citi, it now sounds like the split was a bit more acrimonious than that.
+And while early reports suggested that Count Vikula had simply decided that Citigroup had come so far since he’d taken the gig five years ago that his work was done, and that while it was time to move onto the next stage of his life, he’d cherish the memories and the people he met at Citi, it now sounds like the split was a bit more acrimonious than that.